workdojos/Dojos-Fresh-Hugo-Theme/content/Grenada.md

 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo
-description: Making open-source more accessible.
 ---
 <figure>
     <img src='/uploads/countries/Grenada.jpg' style="width: 85%;height: 85%;padding: 3px; box-shadow: 0 3px 5px rgba(0,0,0,.3);border-radius: 25px;overflow: hidden;border: none;" align="middle"; alt='alt'; alt='warrior's spear';/>
     <figcaption>Making open-source more accessible.</figcaption>
 </figure>
-description: Making open-source more accessible.
 1. Attend Tech Meetups: Attend technology meetups in Grenada, such as Grenada ICT Association and SpiceCon, to learn more about open-source technology.

 2. Join Online Communities: Join online communities, such as the Grenada Open Source Community on Facebook, to connect with other open-source tech enthusiasts and learn more about the latest trends and technologies.

 3. Participate in Hackathons: Participate in hackathons, such as the Grenada Open Data Hackathon, to hone your skills and learn more about open-source technology.
-description: Making open-source more accessible.

 4. Check Out Online Resources: Check out online resources, such as the Grenada ICT Association website, to find out more about open-source technology in Grenada.

 5. Connect with Notable Technologists: Connect with notable technologists from Grenada, such as Dr. Beverly Steele, the first female computer science PhD graduate in the Caribbean, and Robert Hall, a software developer and open-source advocate.

-description: Making open-source more accessible.

 Notable Technologists from Grenada Throughout History: